 Market crashes are the elephant in the room for investors.
-If we work on the premise that a “crash” is constituted by a rapid widespread decrease or loss in value over a short period of time then we could argue that not a decade has gone by without a notable crash in developed equity markets.
+If we work on the premise that a stock market “crash” is constituted by a rapid widespread decrease or loss in value over a short period of time then we could argue that not a decade has gone by without a notable crash in developed equity markets.
 With the increasing prevalence of high frequency trading (HFT), and algorithmic trading systems programmed to operate in some cases asynchronously (outside of our chronological ordering of 1-2-3-4…., i.e. outside of time as we perceive it), arbitrage is no longer a concept limited to price differences on exchanges, but also the concept of latency (speed) or technological arbitrage.
 Many discretionary investors first became aware of this concept in 2010 during the “Flash Crash” where the Dow Jones Industrial Average (DJIA) hemorrhaged 1000 points in 9 minutes, returning to previous levels 3 minutes later.
-This was not owing to the Jones family investing some of their savings into penny stocks, or a Pension fund picking up another tranche of bonds.
+This was not owing to the Jones family investing some of their savings into penny stocks, or a pension fund picking up another tranche of bonds.

-Waxing poetic about what constitutes a crash aside, a lot of high-profile attention is being paid to the currently lofty-looking S&P500.
+Waxing poetic about what constitutes a market crash aside, a lot of high-profile attention is being paid to the currently lofty-looking S&P500.
 In this instance the elephant in the room if you will, would not be a “rogue algorithm creates microsecond chaos” type crash, but more of a good old fashioned 1929、3 year long, -89% “everything I have ever owned is gone”, “Great Depression” inducing type crash.
 The numbers tell the story.

 Since the crash in 2008 the S&P500 has low moved from a low of 666 to 1924, a gain of 1258 or 188%, which more so than the recoveries from corresponding crises in 1987 and 2000 is in fact the largest and fastest gain ever.
 Numbers aside, the historical nature of this statement alone should bat a few eyelids.